-Schedule a Free Michigan Bar Exam Coaching Session
+Schedule a Free Michigan Bar Exam Strategy Session

 Michigan Bar Exam Format

-The Michigan Bar Exam is administered over two days.
+Michigan has adopted the Uniform Bar Exam.
+The exam is administered over two days.

 The written portion of the exam is administered on the first day of the Michigan bar exam.
-The written portion of the bar exam consists of the Michigan essay questions.
-You will have 2, 3-hour sessions to answer the 15 essay questions.
+The written portion of the bar exam consists of the Multistate Essay Exam.
+You will have 3 hours to answer 6 essay questions.
+You will also have 3 hours to answer 2 Multistate Performance Test questions.